stefanhansatos/migros-showcase/README.md

 # Serverless backend showcase

+The scenario provides an API to translate text in various languages and to store the created information in different services.

-Using Cloud Functions in Go and Cloud Pub/Sub for fan-in/out of messages to connect the following services in a showcase:
+Using Cloud Functions in Go and Cloud Pub/Sub for fan-in/out of messages to connect the following services:

 - Cloud Translation
 - Firebase Realtime Database